-EA5110: Environmental Diagnosis (30 credits) EA5220: Environmental Management (30 credits) EA5430: Case Studies (60 credits) non-condonable EA5500: Independent Research Project (60 credits) non-condonable The programme structure for the Postgraduate Diploma is as above, with the exception that students will not undertake the Independent Research Project.
-The programme structure for the Postgraduate Certificate is as above, with the exception that students will not undertake the Case Studies or the Independent Research Project.
-Part-time programme structure The part-time Masters programme normally lasts 104 weeks, beginning in September of year one.
-Part-time students normally take combinations of parts of courses EA5110, EA5220, EA5430 in their first and second years, and all course EA5500 in their second year. part time students are permitted under College regulations to complete their programme of study over a period of up to 5 years.
-Students who are unable to complete the programme within the standard 2 year time-frame should liaise with the Programme Director to agree a time-frame for completion.
+EA5110: Environmental Diagnosis (30 credits) EA5220: Environmental Management (30 credits) EA5430: Case Studies (60 credits) non-condonable EA5500: Independent Research Project (60 credits) non-condonable The course structure for the Postgraduate Diploma is as above, with the exception that students will not undertake the Independent Research Project.
+The course structure for the Postgraduate Certificate is as above, with the exception that students will not undertake the Case Studies and the Independent Research Project.
+Part-time course structure The part-time Masters course normally lasts 104 weeks, beginning in September of year one\\.
+Part-time students normally take combinations of parts of modules EA5110, EA5220, EA5430 in their first and second years, and all module EA5500 in their second year. \\ Part-time students are permitted under College regulations to complete their course of study over a period of up to 5 years.
+Students who are unable to complete the course within the standard 2 year time-frame should liaise with the Course Lead to agree a time-frame for completion.
 Back to top Progression and award requirements Progression throughout the year/s is monitored through performance in assessed coursework, case studies, and independent research project.
-Please note that if you hold a Tier 4 (General) Student Visa and you choose to leave (or are required to leave because of non-progression) or complete early (before the end date stated on your CAS), then this will be reported to UKVI.
-To pass the Master's programme a student must achieve an overall weighted average of at least 50.00%.
+Please note that if you hold a Tier 4 (General) Student Visa and you choose to leave (or are required to leave because of non-progression or non-engagement with your studies) or complete early (before the end date stated on your CAS), then this will be reported to UKVI.
+To pass the Master's course a student must achieve an overall weighted average of at least 50.00%.
 Failure marks between 40-49% can be condoned in courses which constitute up to a maximum of 40 credits, provided that the overall weighted average is at least 50.00%, but a failure mark (i.e. below 50%) in the research project cannot be condoned.